Revised guidelines will eliminate political interference in disbursement of disability fund—PWDs | Ghana News Agency

 He urged participants to share information on the revised document with other members and called on the Media to give attention to discussions surrounding PWDs.

-Mr Abdul Razak Yusif, a social worker and a participant, expressed satisfaction about the improvements made in the document and its ability to address corruption.
+Mr Abdul Razak Yusif, a social worker and a participant, expressed satisfaction with the improvements made in the document and its ability to address corruption.

 Another participant, Madam Mawusi Yakor-Hamidu, an Audit Officer, described the revised guidelines as an “enormous” achievement.